Skip to main content

 The option Receipt files PDF with receipt data determines whether ZEP should append additional receipt data (date, amount, employee) to the PDF file of a stored receipt.
 Practical for archiving in accounting, so that the PDF remains comprehensible even without access to ZEP.

 Note: Appears only when receipt recording is active in ZEP.
 In ZEP Professional receipt recording is always included due to the product line and cannot be deactivated.
-In ZEP Compact and ZEP Clock it is bound to the add-on module Travel Expense Management, which is bookable in both lines.
+In ZEP Compact it is bound to the Revenue & Costs or Travel Expense Management add-on module, in ZEP Clock to Travel Expense Management.

 Rounding to 5 cents for CHF amounts

-The checkbox Amounts of money in the currency of CHF or converted into this, will be always rounded to 5 Rappen activates the Swiss rounding rule for all CHF amounts.
+The checkbox Amounts of money in the currency of CHF or converted into this, will be always rounded to 0.05 (5 Rappen).
+Applies to receipts, project sales volume and invoicing. activates the Swiss rounding rule for all CHF amounts.
 Practical in organisations with Swiss customers or employees in Switzerland.

-Note: Appears in ZEP Compact and ZEP Professional.
+Note: Appears in ZEP Professional as well as in ZEP Compact with the Revenue & Costs or Travel Expense Management add-on module.
 Not available in ZEP Clock.

-Always show receipt icon in project time recording
+Always show document icon in project time recording

-The checkbox Always show receipt icon in project time recording always shows the receipt icon in the form view of time recording, even when no receipt is currently uploaded.
+The checkbox Always show document icon in project time recording always shows the document icon in the form view of time recording, even when no receipt is currently uploaded.
 Practical as a visual reminder that receipts can be added.

 Show ticket subject in Project Times Report